Kristina01111000/Drws_site/README.md

 Add the email list to the are you sure page, to get the scorecard

-removed teh sign up to email list from the join page maybe there is a way to use the contact form to add the peepso signup and the email signup to work together confirm that we are linking to the patreon from the site for the videos confirm wherether or not patreon does email, will allow quizzes on it Master slider is not that good try gutenslider? gutenberg slides? i think they uploaded images of their slides for the add

 8/30
 No meeting on the 14th
 See if we can figure out how to do the free section of the patreon (quick minutes)